lnsy-dev/markdown-component/README.md

 A simple HTML Component for rendering unsanitized markdown.

 ## Caution
-As I said: for ease of use I do not sanitize markdown.
+As I said: for ease of use I do not sanitize the markdown -- use appropriately.

 ## How to use